 In summary, Frank’s Cafe remains – in the face of rising competition – London’s best bar-on-the-roof-of-a-carpark.

 He who dares Rodney.
 He who dares.

-NOTE: Frank’s Cafe is open Thursday-Sunday, 12-11pm.
-There are no reservations for the bar, but you can book tickets for concerts and other events at Bold Tendencies here.
+NOTE: Frank’s Cafe is open now for the 2022 summer season until 17th September.
+You can find out more about Bold Tendencies here.
 Find out more about Frank’s on their website HERE.